ovh/warp10-ext-tsl/README.md

 warpscript.extensions = io.ovh.metrics.warp10.script.ext.tsl.TSLWarpScriptExtension
 ```

 You will need to have the TSL C libraries.
 They can be compiled from the [TSL project](https://github.com/ovh/tsl/).
-As an example, the debian and mac so libraries for TSL version 0.0.5 are available in the [first release of this extension](https://github.com/ovh/warp10-ext-tsl/releases/tag/0.0.1).
+TSL now includes debian so library in its release section.
 ### Config

 The **Tsl** extension expects to find the tsl.so library.